Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Introduction

-\textbf{Calibration}: The aim of these works is to seperate a known and unknown input through prediction confidence, often by fine-tuning or re-training an already existing model.
-In ODIN \cite{Liang2018} this is addressed through perturbations and temperature scaling, while Lee et al. \cite{Lee2018a} use a separately trained GAN to generate out-of-distribution samples from low probability densities and explicitly reduce their confidence through inclusion of an additional loss term.
-Similarly the objectosphere loss \cite{Dhamija2018} defines an objective that explicitly aims to maximize entropy for upfront available unknown inputs.\\
+As the most simple approach, the aim of calibration works is to separate a known and unknown input through prediction confidence, often by fine tuning or re-training an already existing model.
+In out-of-distribution detector for neural networks (ODIN) \cite{Liang2018}, this is addressed through perturbations and temperature scaling, while Lee et al. \cite{Lee2018a} used a separately trained GAN to generate out-of-distribution samples from low probability densities and explicitly reduced their confidence through the inclusion of an additional loss term.
+Similarly, the objectosphere loss \cite{Dhamija2018} defines an objective that explicitly aims to maximize entropy for upfront available unknown inputs.